essenius/FitNesseRun/CONTRIBUTING.md

 ## New feature suggestions
 - Check whether a similar feature is already available in the issues list, and respond to that if so.
 - If there is no similar feature, create a new issue with the label `Enhancement`.
-Make sure the title and description
+Make sure the title and description are clear.